What Was Lyle Waggoner of ‘The Carol Burnett Show’s Net Worth?

 Waggoner also had guest roles in many other shows in the 1960s and 1970s, including Lost in Space, Marcus Welby, M.D., Maude, and The Golden Girls.

-After ending his role as Colonel Steve Trevor on Wonder Woman in 1979, the versatile actor moved on to other appearances in Charlie’s Angels, Happy Days, Murder, She Wrote, and That ’70s Show.
+After ending his role on Wonder Woman in 1979, the versatile actor moved on to other appearances in Charlie’s Angels, Happy Days, Murder She Wrote, and That ’70s Show.
 One of his final appearances was in 2017 on the 50th anniversary tribute for The Carol Burnett Show on CBS.

 Waggoner’s wife, his business, and net worth